Universeum is transforming to meet the needs of society and give more value to more people. We are building the next-generation science center.

 Universeum’s investments all takes place in close collaboration with academia, industry and society.
 The development of our content, from learning environments to programmes, is made possible by donations and partnerships.
 Together we make a difference.

 Visualization Dome.
-On the roof of Universeum, we are planning to have a spherical dome with absolutely world-class visualization technology.
+On the roof of Universeum, we are building a spherical dome with absolutely world-class visualization technology.
 The dome will become a shared vehicle for 150 visitors on a voyage into genuine research data.
 We will go on expeditions out into the universe, into the microcosmos and back into history in order to understand how the world works.
-Technology and productions are being made possible through an anniversary donation from the Knut and Alice Wallenberg Foundation to five Swedish centres of science in the national Wisdome project.
+Technology and productions are being made possible through an donation from Knut and Alice Wallenberg Foundation to five Swedish science centres in the national Wisdome project.

 Ocean Science Lab.
 The UN has decided to focus on the oceans and sustainability in 2021-2030.
 This decade of ocean science aims to improve the health of the world’s oceans and strengthen the conditions for the sustainable development of oceans and coastlines.
 Universeum is one of the actors involved in the Swedish Decade of Ocean Science with our Ocean Science Lab: a unique learning environment and platform for engagement, increased knowledge and enhanced innovation for sustainable oceans.